magento/magento2/phpserver/README.md

 https://secure.php.net/manual/en/features.commandline.webserver.php

-As many applications and frameworks rely on rewrites on webserver side, the same as magento does, it offers an argument for a router script.
+As many applications and frameworks rely on rewrites on webserver side, the same as Magento does, it offers an argument for a router script.
 Either the script returns false which means, it should try to deliver the file as usual via file system lookup, or it executes the specific php scripts via include.